 If schools are in any doubt as to whether the information which has been shared about a member of staff as a low level concern in fact meets the harms threshold, they should consult with their LADO.
 Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Where a pattern of such behaviour is identified, the school should decide on a course of can be identified.
 Where a pattern of such behaviour is identified, the school should decide on a course of action, either through its disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold, it must be referred to the LADO.
 Consideration should also be given to whether there are wider cultural issues within the school/trust that enabled the behaviour to occur and, where appropriate, policies should be revised or extra training delivered to minimise the risk of it happening again.